SharePoint/sp-dev-docs/docs/general-development/build-sites-for-sharepoint.md

 ### Accessible sites

 You can use the variations feature in SharePoint to create accessible sites or other sites where you want to adapt the presentation of your content for users who have a variety of accessability needs.
-SharePointprovides a "More Accessible Mode", which can be activated by opening a SharePoint webpage, and pressing the TAB key until you find the "Turn on More Accessible Mode" link.
+SharePoint provides a "More Accessible Mode", which can be activated by opening a SharePoint webpage, and pressing the TAB key until you find the "Turn on More Accessible Mode" link.
 This feature recreates the webpage in standard HTML, making it friendlier for screen-readers.
 By ensuring that users are able to press the TAB key to focus on this link, you are able to create a more accessible version of your SharePoint webpage.
 This includes JavaScript-based drop-down menus being converted to hyperlink lists and objects are converted to simpler HTML to allow screen-readers to understand the content.